Antidepressant Addiction in California: Signs & Treatment

 This cycle continues as users take ever-increasing doses and their antidepressant addiction in California progresses.
 When users are trapped in this cycle, they have developed a tolerance to antidepressants.
 Users in this cycle may think that they are okay.
 They might believe that tolerance means acceptance.
 Since their bodies have handled antidepressants in the past, users believe that their bodies can continue to do so in the future.

 They could not be more wrong.
 Antidepressant abuse can cause overdoses and even death.
 Antidepressant addiction treatment in California can address and treat the physical and mental signs of antidepressant abuse and prevent such dire consequences.
+Do you have questions or concerns?
+Our intake coordinators will answer them.

 Other side effects of antidepressant abuse are less common but can be deadly: